Sleep Apnea Test

 How Can a Sleep Study Help?

-Because a sleep study determines whether or not you have sleep apnea, you can learn what solutions are best for you once you have the results.
+Because a sleep study for snoring determines whether or not you have sleep apnea, you can learn what solutions are best for you once you have the results.
 Participating in a sleep study gives you the opportunity to change your current treatment to something that works more effectively.

 If it does turn out that you have sleep apnea, Dr. Matorin has several options to help resolve your sleep apnea completely.